GSA/digitalgov.gov/content/communities/multilingual.md

   - platform: listserv
     type: government
     subscribe_email: "FMWC-subscribe-request@listserv.gsa.gov"
-    terms: "Anyone with a .gov or .mil email address is eligible to join"
+    terms: "Anyone with a .gov or .mil email address is eligible to join."
     members: 389
 ---